InfantEudora/win32_transparent/readme.md

 - [x] A scene to put things in.
 - [ ] Simple lighting, but keep in mind it needs to be PBR at some point.
 - [ ] Attempt to put ImGui in and keep the crazy overlay going.
+- [ ] Object selection based on ID with a buffer...?

 ### Some notes